Usman228811/montization-kit/README.md

     (appContext as AppClass).initializeAppClass()

-🔴 if you are using compose then to stop showing open ad in splash
+// if you are using compose then to stop showing open ad in splash
-     adSdkOpenAdManager.setCurrentComposeRoute(
+     AdKit.openAdManager.setCurrentComposeRoute(
             SplashRoute::class.qualifiedName
         )

-🔴 if using compose, in oncreate of main activity -> set current route in AdSdkOpenAdManager so that open ad knows if it is to stop show ad in this screen or not
+// if using compose, in oncreate of main activity -> set current route in AdSdkOpenAdManager so that open ad knows if it is to stop show ad in this screen or not

 val navController = rememberNavController()
             val currentDestination by navController.currentBackStackEntryFlow.collectAsState(
                 initial = null
             )
             val currentRoute = currentDestination?.destination?.route
-            adSdkOpenAdManager.setCurrentComposeRoute(currentRoute)
+	    AdKit.openAdManager.setCurrentComposeRoute(currentRoute)

+// if stop showing open ad for specific scenerio AdKit.openAdManager.canShowOpenAd(false|true)

 ```